 The Scanning Rule Library contains an evergrowing collection of predefined rules maintained by Datadog for detecting common patterns such as email addresses, credit card numbers, API keys, authorization tokens, and more.

 By default, users with the Datadog Admin role have access to view and define the scanning rules.
-To allow other user access, grant the permission for Data Scanner under Access Management.
+To allow other user access, grant read or write permissions for Data Scanner under Compliance.
 See the Custom RBAC documentation for details on Roles and Permissions.

 Using tags with Query based RBAC